 - The drugs improve blood flow into the penis but do nothing for libido and arousal, which become increasingly problematic for men over 65.

 - Pre-approval trials called the drugs’ side effects minor, uncommon, and transient.
 Post-approval studies have documented persistent annoying side effects in around 40 percent of users.
-Side effects increase with dosage—and most men over 65 must take high doses.
+Side effects increase with the dosage—and most men over 65 must take high doses.
 As a result, only around half of all men refill their prescriptions and only a minority of elder men.

 - Even when men over 65 love erection medication, they are typically involved with women around their age, who develop post-menopausal dryness and vaginal tissue thinning (atrophy) that can make intercourse uncomfortable or painful even with plenty of lubricant.

 Bottom line: Most men over 65 bid farewell to erections and penis-in-vagina intercourse and opt for other pleasures; mutual genital hand massage, oral sex, and toys.

 Meanwhile, for 43 years, I’ve been a journalist specializing in health and sexuality.
 Studies abound showing that later-life sexual function decline can be delayed with a healthy lifestyle: daily exercise, no tobacco, a plant-based diet, sleeping eight hours a night, and no more than two alcoholic drinks a day.
 I’ve done my best to live that way, and thought (naively) that I was immunized against the sexual ravages of Time.
 Alas, no.